How Much Does an Exterminator Cost? (Average Prices for 20+ Pests)

 Get a free quote from top pest control companies in your area.

-Likewise, the frequency of visits will affect the final cost, as an area known for widespread cockroach infestations may result in the need for future visits or inspections, which will affect the average price range in that area.
+This will affect the average price range in that area.
 Other sites often fail to point these factors out, which can result in one site having a price range very different from another.

 That said, any given website will usually give you price ranges that tend to fit the region or state in which the author of that article is located.
 We don’t expect you to live where we do, so we’ve attempted to give ranges fitting a national average.